dnfy502/traffic_analysis/fakeREADME.md

   Supports single images, dashcam videos, and traffic camera footage.

 - **Advanced Object Detection:**
-  Uses a fine-tuned YOLOv11n model, optimized on a dataset of 10,000 images from dashcams and traffic lights, to detect vehicles, pedestrians, and more with precise bounding boxes.
+  Uses a fine-tuned YOLOv11n model, optimized on a dataset of 10,000+ images from dashcams and traffic lights, to detect vehicles, pedestrians, and more with precise bounding boxes.

 - **Accurate Depth Estimation:**
   Integrates Depth Anything v2 to generate high-fidelity depth maps.
-Utilizes a robust triangulation method:
+Utilizes a robust triangulation method as mentioned below.
-  - Extracts the top two most confident (usually the closest) vehicle predictions.
-  - Uses their heights and pixel focal length to triangulate real-world distances.
-  - Linearly maps depth across the entire depth map for reliable predictions of all objects.

 - **3D Scene Recreation:**
   Recreates real-world traffic scenes in the Gazebo simulation environment, enabling realistic virtual scenarios.

 - **Traffic Analytics:**
   Computes important metrics like:
-  - Average number of cars per second
-  - Average distance between vehicles
-  These metrics can assist lawmakers and road engineers in making data-driven decisions.
+  - **Unique Vehicle Count:** Count distinct vehicles across the entire video using their unique track ID.
+  - **Filtering by Distance:** Filter detections to include only vehicles within a specified distance (e.g., z < 20), focusing on near-field traffic.
+  - **Number of Cars per Frame:** Group detections by frame (timestamp) and count the number of cars in each frame.
+Apply a moving average to the raw car counts per frame to generate a smoothed trend line.
+  - **Average Pairwise Distance Between Cars per Frame:** Compute the average distance between all pairs of vehicles within each frame to assess vehicle clustering or dispersion.
+  - **Heatmap of Vehicle Positions:** Create a 2D histogram (heatmap) of the (x, y) positions of vehicles to visualize areas of high and low vehicle density.

 - **Real-Time Data Storage:**
   All processed data is stored on a live MongoDB server, allowing seamless access for both traffic analysis and 3D simulation modules.